 Access delegation: Clients allow users to grant limited access to their protected resources without sharing their credentials.
 This enables third-party applications to access APIs on behalf of users.

-Scope-based authorization: Clients specify the
+Scope-based authorization: Clients specify the scopes

 they need, which represent permissions to access specific resources.
-This allows for fine-grained access control. -
+This allows for fine-grained access control.

 Secure authentication: Client authentication ensures that only registered and authorized applications can request tokens and access protected resources.